mroswell/backbone-reference-tracker/REQUIRE-TUTORIAL.md

 `this` will refer to an instance of the parent view here - so `currentInstanceOfTheParentView.contactFor` will be an instance of our child view.
 Lastly, let's use the `{{view}}` template helper to get the child template into the parent's template:

 		{{#collection}}
-			I have a friend named {{firstname}} {{lastname}} who I hit up at {{phone}}
+			<li> I have a friend named {{firstname}} {{lastname}} who I hit up at {{phone}} </li>
 		{{/collection}}
 		{{view contactForm}}

 `$ npm start` and debug if necessary to see your working form.
 If you add one with the Chrome inspector open, you should see it throw the following error: `Uncaught Error: A "url" property or function must be specified` - and why shouldn't it?
 We've not yet told it where to save our models.
 For this example, we'll use `Backbone.localStorage`, which is a Backbone plugin we'll install by running `$ bower install backbone.localStorage` from within our project directory.
-Since Bower doesn't have this one, let's create a new folder called `lib` - or whatever you'd like to use for random scripts - and put it in our `js` folder.
-This ensures it will be built with our project when we run `$ npm start`.
 Since we'll also need to add this to `Gruntfile.js`, this is a good time to break down the `options` object in the require config function:

     var options = {
       appDir: paths.js,
-      baseUrl: './',  //***BY DEFAULT PATHS YOU GIVE REQUIRE ARE RELATIVE TO PUBLIC/INDEX.HTML***
+      baseUrl: './',          //***BY DEFAULT, ALL PATHS YOU GIVE REQUIRE ARE RELATIVE TO PUBLIC/INDEX.HTML***
       dir: paths.output.js,
       modules: [
         {